cgkrishnanunni/cgkrishnanunni.github.io/_news/announcement_7.md

 related_posts: false
 ---

-Invited talk on <a href="https://link.springer.com/journal/44379">LiLaN: a linear latent network approach for simulation of stiff ODEs </a> at <a href="[https://link.springer.com/journal/44379](https://pasteurlabs.ai/)">Pasteur Labs </a>,  USA, September 15, 2026.
+Invited talk on <a href="https://link.springer.com/journal/44379">LiLaN: A linear latent network approach for simulation of stiff ODEs </a> at <a href="[https://link.springer.com/journal/44379](https://pasteurlabs.ai/)">Pasteur Labs </a>,  USA, September 15, 2026.